stillfleet/stillfleet.github.io/games/stillfleet/qsr.md

   - Web design/app development – Aaron Hill
 ---

-> Stillfleet is a new tabletop RPG about exploring ruined spacecraft—hulks—and habitable earth-like planets, cut off from contact with Terra for decades or centuries—rocks.
+> *Stillfleet* is a tabletop RPG about exploring ruined spacecraft—hulks—and habitable earth-like planets, cut off from contact with Terra for decades or centuries—rocks.

-This Quickstart contains 42 pages of rules, entire classes, gear (sample weapons, armor, comms), aliens (6 encounters with full stats), settings, random tables, and a venture hook, as well as a separate document with 9 Pregenerated Characters—different species and classes.
+This *Quickstart* contains 42 pages of rules, entire classes, gear (sample weapons, armor, comms), aliens (6 encounters with full stats), settings, random tables, and a venture hook, as well as a separate document with 9 pregenerated characters—all different species and classes.

 ### What’s inside:

 - Core rules
 - Introduction to the game cosmos
-- Sample fauna
+- Sample xenofauna (full statblocks)
 - Sample archaetech items
-- Eight different, fully playable pregenerated characters, with portraits
+- Nine different, fully playable pregenerated characters, with portraits
 - Amazing illustrations by Ethan Gould

 ### Pay what you want to start playing Stillfleet today!